esilberberg/Comparison-ERIC-Indexed-Journals/README.md

 See `5-analysis.xlsx` under the `data` directory for complete set of research data.
 Data collected on August 1, 2025.

 The `journal-lists` directory contains the 2024 and 2025 ERIC Journal Lists downloaded from eric.ed.gov.
+Additionally, the directory contains the journal lists from January and September 2023 downloaded from archival snapshots of eric.ed.gov on the Wayback Machine.

-The `data` directory contains the excel files used in the analysis.
+The `data` directory contains the excel files used in the analysis:

-`Webster-journals.xlsx` is derived from [Webster, E. (2025).
+- `Webster-journals.xlsx` is derived from [Webster, E. (2025).
 Journals no longer being indexed by ERIC.
 Accessed August 1, 2025](https://docs.google.com/document/d/1H5qSJQE2N-wh6FxnWxBHE9r5Oq9mW-kI5Q_LDf4pKs4/edit?tab=t.0#heading=h.amc5r0s78jxx.).

+- `Journal-lists-pre-2024.xlsx` contains journal lists from 2015-2023 for historical comparison of journal additions or deselections.
+ERIC published these lists as PDFs (see Jan. and Sept.
+2023) or HTML on the webpage `https://eric.ed.gov/?journals` (see 2015-2022).

 | Script     | Description | Input     | Output |
 | ----------- | ----------- | ----------- | ----------- |